DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 ### SBoM / Software Composition Analysis

-Dependency tracking tools like Black Duck and syft are able to scan container images and record installed RedHat RPMs, Debian .deb, and macOS .dmg out of the box.
+Dependency tracking tools like Black Duck, syft, and Artifactory are able to scan container images and record installed RedHat RPMs, Debian .deb, and macOS .dmg out of the box.

-In contrast, files that are simply copied into a container image are difficult to determine the originating source for, and often result in incorrect dependencies detected, creating a mess that needs to be manually sorted out by DevOps or Release Mangagement.
+In contrast, files that are simply copied into a container image are difficult to determine the originating source for.
+This results in incorrect dependencies being detected, creating a mess that needs to be manually sorted out by DevOps or Release Mangagement.

 In one example, a product team includes a particular open-source